Welcome fellow crazy cats! Skye Blake here, with a few words about Litter Robot ®.

-What if you have a kitten or cat under 5 lbs?
+What if you have a kitten or cat lighter than these weight limits?

-While the cat can still use the box, the sensors won’t read the weight to know she’s been in there… so it won’t rotate and sift.
+While the cat can still use the box if it’s under these limits the sensors won’t read the weight to know she’s been in there… so it won’t rotate and sift.

-What if you have a large breed longhaired cat like Maine Coon or Norwegian Forest Cat?
+What if you have a large breed, heavy, or longhaired cat like Maine Coon or Norwegian Forest Cat?

-A few reviewers have mentioned they’ve saved a significant amount of money on litter because of the efficiency of the sifting function (see “Bakugo” review below).
+Some people have mentioned they’ve saved a significant amount of money on litter because of the efficiency of the sifting function.